Brandon Sanderson: Early writing career

 Sanderson wrote consistently throughout his undergraduate and graduate studies; by 2003, he had written twelve novels, though no publisher had accepted any of them for publication.
 While in the middle of a graduate program at BYU, he was contacted by Tor Books editor Moshe Feder, who wanted to acquire one of his books.
 Sanderson had submitted the manuscript of his sixth novel, Elantris, a year and a half earlier.
 Elantris was published by Tor Books on April 21, 2005, to generally positive reviews.
-This was followed in 2006 by Mistborn: The Final Empire, the first book in his Mistborn fantasy trilogy, in which "allomancers"—people with the ability to 'burn' metals and alloys after ingesting them—gain enhanced senses and control over powerful supernatural forces.
+This was followed in 2006 by Mistborn: The Final Empire, the first book in his Mistborn fantasy trilogy, in which "allomancers"—people with the ability to "burn" metals and alloys after ingesting them—gain enhanced senses and control over powerful supernatural forces.

 He published the second book of the Mistborn series The Well of Ascension in 2007.
 Later that year, Sanderson published the children's novel Alcatraz Versus the Evil Librarians, about a boy named Alcatraz with a talent for breaking things.
 Alcatraz confronts a group of evil librarians who are bent on taking over the world.
 The first of his "laws of magic" were first published in 2007, with the second and third published in 2012 and 2013 (respectively).
 In 2008, the third and final book in the Mistborn trilogy was published, titled The Hero of Ages, as well as the second book in the Alcatraz series, titled Alcatraz Versus the Scrivener's Bones.
 That same year, he started the podcast Writing Excuses with Howard Tayler and Dan Wells.
+In 2009, Tor Books published Warbreaker, which originally appeared serially on Sanderson's website while he was writing the novel from 2006 to 2009.
+In the same year, the third Alcatraz book was published, titled Alcatraz Versus the Knights of Crystallia.